zendkash/zendkash.github.io/AutonomousWiSAR.md

 Dedicating agents to the delivery of sensors, however, is an inefficient use of resources.
 This is especially true since the sensors in the above work have scheduled deployments.
 A more effective overall search can be achieved by having mobile-agents multitask, i.e., search for the target as they deliver sensors.
-My research into autonomous WiSAR continued with the investigation into how mobile and static searches could be used together.
+This research into autonomous WiSAR continued with the investigation into how mobile and static searches could be used together.
 The work has resulted in the formulation of a novel variant of the vechile routing problem and a novel hybrid search planning strategy.

 ![An example search with a dynamically deployed static-sensor network]({{ site.baseurl }}images/MobileStaticHybridSearch.jpg)